Disputes can be one of the worst things you have to deal with as a business owner, whether against clients, contractors, or former employees.

 Business disputes often involve a contract between your company and another party.
 The first step to resolving any dispute is to review the contract in question.
 Examine particular clauses that directly affect the dispute, the ones related to dispute resolution (if any), and the clause about contract termination.
 All of these will determine the next appropriate action.

 Consult with a Lawyer

 The next important step in handling a business dispute is to consult with a lawyer.
-If your business doesn’t have one already, then you must find a lawyer immediately regardless of how big or small the issue might be.
+If your business doesn’t have one already, then you must find a commercial lawyer immediately regardless of how big or small the issue might be.

 Your lawyer will review the issue at hand, develop the best strategy, and guide you accordingly.
 The key here is to be able to consult with a lawyer before taking any legal action.
 This will ensure that all your efforts will be productive for the business’ best interest.